OnlyFans Marketing Agency vs Management: Where Revenue Leaks

 Why the line matters financially

 The two halves have opposite cost shapes.
 Marketing is mostly a one-time or campaign cost per acquired fan, you pay to get them, then the spend stops.
 Management is a recurring labor cost for as long as the fan exists, because someone has to keep chatting and selling.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour; 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage (OFM-Tools, Vice).
+Offshore chatter wages are $3.50-$5.50 per hour; the seat count for 24/7 chatter coverage is 2.0-2.4 per creator (OFM-Tools, Vice).
 At any real roster size, the management half is where the durable cost lives, which is exactly why that half, not the marketing half, is where automation has the most leverage.

-Where automation fits, and where it does not
+Where automation fits inside an OnlyFans marketing agency, and where it does not

 It is tempting to assume 'AI' compresses the whole agency.
 It does not, and being honest about that is more useful than the usual all-in-one pitch.